 The Washington Prison Phone Justice Campaign demands an end to the unjust costs of telephone calls from Washington prisons, jails and other detention facilities.

-We call on lawmakers to end our addiction to incarceration, reduce our crippling corrections budget and improve public safety.
+We call on lawmakers to end our addiction to incarceration, reduce the need for such a crippling corrections budget and improve public safety.
 We support the Illinois prison closures and ask Governor Quinn to implement good time credits and swiftly reduce Illinois' record-high prison population.
 Illinois must invest in prison alternatives, community-based services and support for people after incarceration.